thcantero/robot_learning_2025/hw1/hw1.md

 2. Run behavioral cloning (BC) and report results on two tasks: the Walker2d environment, where a behavioral cloning agent should achieve at least 30% of the performance of the expert, and one environment of your choosing where it does not.
-Here is how you can run the Ant
+Here is how you can run the Walker2d
     task:

     ``` {.bash language="bash"}